watson-enlighten/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition.md

    ![This is a screenshot of a new file named Dockerfile in the console window.](media/image56.png)

-3. Select "i" on your keyboard.
+3. Select `i` on your keyboard.
 You will see the bottom of the window showing INSERT mode.

    ![-- INSERT -- appears at the bottom of the Dockerfile window.](media/image57.png)